 The lessons we learn about ourselves and others from our early life experiences stay with us for a lifetime.
 They influence our self-esteem, feelings of security and our ability to maintain closeness with others.
 Adults visit us searching to heal the roadblocks to their growth and happiness.
 Most have difficulty maintaining intimate relationships or are experiencing repetitive destructive patterns in their lives.

-Relationships are one of the most challenging paths for achieving emotional growth.
+Pursuing an intimate relationship is one of the most challenging paths for achieving emotional growth.
 Few other experiences provoke the depth of our fears, insecurities and vulnerabilities.
 The couples we see seek help in learning to communicate; resolve conflict; and, most importantly, to connect.